Tottenham Hotspur 1 - 0 Everton

 20 Posted 24/05/2026 at 19:39:46

-Then the decline started KDH had no partner to set things up and there was never any meaningful end product up front.
+Then the decline started.
+Dewsbury-Hall had no partner to set things up and there was never any meaningful end product up front.

 21 Posted 24/05/2026 at 19:44:38

-The manager for me is seriously up for discussion this summer, I think if TFG are serious about this football club then they will be asking whether or not Moyes is right choice to progress this club now or whether like myself, and many, feel this season we have actually regressed from last season's ending.
+The manager for me is seriously up for discussion this summer.
+I think, if TFG are serious about this football club, then they will be asking whether or not Moyes is the right choice to progress this club now?
+Or whether, like myself, and many, feel this season we have actually regressed from last season's ending.

-That was truly shocking that was today, abysmal and embarrassing at times watching us for 85 minutes try to work out how to breach one of the worst defences in the league, not until George's late shot did we threaten a fragile Tottenham Hotspur team.
+That was truly shocking that was today, abysmal and embarrassing at times watching us for 85 minutes try to work out how to breach one of the worst defences in the Premier League.
+Not until George's late shot did we threaten a fragile Tottenham Hotspur team.

 22 Posted 24/05/2026 at 19:45:33